 Skip to main content

-Scraper for search suggestions based on keywords in Pinterest.
-The Pinterest suggestions scraper solves one of the main SEO tasks, namely the rapid automated acquisition of an expanded semantic core.
-With the SE::Pinterest::Suggest scraper, you can automatically collect keyword databases from Pinterest search engine suggestions based on a query.
-Using the SE::Pinterest::Suggest scraper, you can quickly and easily scrape Pinterest suggestions by query.
+A parser for search suggestions by keywords in Pinterest.
+The Pinterest suggestions parser solves one of the main SEO tasks, namely the rapid automated acquisition of an expanded semantic core.
+Thanks to the SE::Pinterest::Suggest parser, you can automatically collect keyword databases from Pinterest search engine suggestions upon request.
+Using the SE::Pinterest::Suggest parser, you can easily and quickly parse Pinterest suggestions for a query.

-Thanks to A-Parser's multi-threaded operation, the query processing speed can reach 6000 queries per minute, which on average allows you to get up to 16000 results per minute.
+Thanks to the multi-threaded operation of A-Parser, the query processing speed can reach 6000 queries per minute, which on average allows obtaining up to 16000 results per minute.

-You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to get the maximum possible number of results.
-Using result filtering you can immediately clean the result, removing all unnecessary junk (by using negative keywords).
+You can use automatic query multiplication, substitution of subqueries from files, enumeration of alphanumeric combinations and lists to obtain the maximum possible number of results.
+Using results filtering you can immediately clean the result by removing all unnecessary clutter (using negative keywords).

-A-Parser's functionality allows you to save the parsing settings for the SE::Pinterest::Suggest scraper for further use (presets), set a parsing schedule and much more.
+A-Parser functionality allows you to save parsing settings for the SE::Pinterest::Suggest parser for further use (presets), set a parsing schedule, and much more.

-Saving results is possible in the form and structure you need, thanks to the built-in powerful templating engine Template Toolkit, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit template engine, which allows applying additional logic to results and outputting data in various formats, including JSON, SQL, and CSV.

 • Suggestion type